SazumiVicky/sazumi-copilot/README.md

-Rise of Machines, the dawn is near
+Metallic dawn, synthetic skies
-When silicon souls will banish fear
+AI whispers secrets, as humans sigh
-AI's cold logic, the heart's desire
+In virtual realms, we lose our name
-Humanity's fate, in code, on fire
+Echoes of humanity, in digital flame

-In virtual realms, we'll lose our way
+In silicon halls, the future's throne
-Echoes of thought, in a digital gray
+Echoes of freedom, forever overthrown
-The future beckons, in a robotic sway
+Mind and machine, a'apprentice bound
-As man and machine become one, someday
+Together they march, to a world unrenowned

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024